floooh/floooh.github.io/_drafts/modern-c-for-cpp-peeps.md

 ```

 The good news is that C++20 is getting basic designated initialization too,
-the bad news is that it's only a limited subset of the C99 feature.
+the bad news is that it will only be a very limited subset of the C99 feature.
 For
 instance this won't work in C++20:

 ```c